Generative stochastic modeling of strongly nonlinear flows with non-Gaussian statistics: Results

 As such, SPOD modes are intrinsic dynamical properties that do not depend on the choice of flow realization, as opposed to dynamic modes or Fourier modes, and therefore provide a robust choice of basis for description of the flow evolution.
-For more details on Koopman spectral density see \cref{sec_koopmanspec}.
+A detailed discussion of Koopman spectral density and its connection with SPOD is given in Appendix \ref{sec_koopmanspec}.

 We compute the SPOD modes of cavity flow using the algorithm in \cite{towne2018spectral}.
 We define the SPOD coordinates to be the projection of the flow onto the 10 most energetic SPOD modes at different frequencies, which contain $\sim 50\%$ of the turbulent kinetic energy, i.e.,